TulgaCG/lsgo/README.md

 ```
 This code will read informations of the files at the path $HOME, $HOME/go/bin, and output the the information to the stdout using long list formation.

-Alternatively you can use `file.GetInfo` function to get informations of the files as an `Info` array.
+Alternatively you can use `file.GetInfo` function to get informations of the files as an `file.Info` array.

 Here's an example:
 ```go